Be sure to also read through archive best practices before you run your first archive.

 Delete Data : This option allows a GRAX user to run the full Archive job without performing the delete step, essentially providing a "Dry Run" of this job.
 When complete, the user can view the Summary Link to get the complete counts of records that have been backed up as part of this Archive, hence these are the counts of records that would be archived.
 This is an excellent final check before launching a new archive.

-Delete by API (BETA) : This flag allows you to move the delete operation from being executed within Salesforce to being managed by the GRAX engine using the Salesforce API.
+Delete by API : This is the recommended way to delete with GRAX.
+This flag allows you to move the delete operation from being executed within Salesforce to being managed by the GRAX engine using the Salesforce API.
 This enables deletes using the Bulk API, which dramatically increases the performance of the delete step in the archive process.
 This will require the Bulk API Hard Delete permission for the GRAX integration user.

 Do Not Delete Parent : this will archive all objects selected except for the root parent.
 This option will come in handy in certain scenarios where you want the effect of filtering across objects.
 For example, let's say you want to archive all cases related to inactive Accounts (you want the Accounts backed up, but not deleted).
 One way to do this would be a hierarchy process on the Case object, and use a formula field workaround to find related inactive Accounts.
 However, with this new toggle enabled, you can create a hierarchy process on the Account, and select Cases as a child.
 All objects are still backed up to GRAX; this toggle simply controls the parent/root object not getting deleted as well.